Julia Chinn: Later life

 In 1833, there was a cholera outbreak at the Choctaw Academy, part of a regional cholera epidemic.
 Chinn nursed many of the boys and eventually contracted the disease that would be the cause of her death.
 She died in July 1833.
 The location of her grave is unknown.

 At the time of Chinn's death, their daughters—as the children of an enslaved woman—were technically her husband's slaves.
-Although he never liberated Chinn, he did free their surviving daughter, however.
+Although he never liberated Chinn, he did free their surviving daughter.

+Although Johnson treated these two daughters as his own, according to Myers, the surviving Imogene was prevented from inheriting his estate at the time of his death.
+The court noted she was illegitimate, and so without rights in the case.
+Upon Johnson's death, the Fayette County Court found that "he left no widow, children, father, or mother living."
+It divided his estate between his living brothers, John and Henry.

+Bevins's account, written for the Georgetown & Scott County Museum, says that Adeline's son Robert Johnson Scott, her first cousin, Richard M. Johnson Jr., and Imogene's family (husband Daniel Pence, first daughter Malvina and son-in-law Robert Lee, and second daughter and son-in-law Josiah Pence) "acquired" Johnson's remaining land after his death.